-Challenges of Migrating Legacy
+Challenges of Migrating Legacy Applications to AWS

 Introduction